joejcollins/rhapsody-angel/queens/2021-winnie.md

 ## 2021 Marked Queen

+2022-07-01 Saw eggs and brood, but didn't see the queen.
+They have plenty of space in the supers.
+No signs of swarming.

 2022-06-23 Saw eggs and brood, but didn't see the queen.
 Pretty busy still so I added another super.

 2022-06-21 Moved to the other side of [Yasmin]({{ site.baseurl }}/queens/2022-yasmin.html) to bleed off some bees.